janeczku/haproxy-acme-validation-plugin/README.md

 ### Prerequesites

-You need to be rolling HAProxy version `1.6.3` or later with Lua support enabled.
+You need to be rolling HAProxy version `1.6.0` or later with Lua support enabled.
 To check if your HAProxy binary was compiled with Lua support run the following command:

 	haproxy -vv

 If there is a line similar to this you are good to go:

-	Built with Lua support
+	Built with Lua version

 If your binary doesn't come with Lua bindings, you can download Debian/Ubuntu packages of the latest v1.6 release from the [Debian HAProxy packaging team](http://haproxy.debian.net/).

-### HAProxy configuration
+### Installation

+Download the zip/tar.gz archive corresponding to your version of HAProxy from the [releases page](https://github.com/janeczku/haproxy-acme-validation-plugin/releases) and extract the files.
 Copy `acme-http01-webroot.lua` to a location accessible by HAProxy.
-In case that you don't run HAProxy chrooted (`chroot` config option), you need to edit the plugin and set the `non_chroot_webroot` parameter to the path of the directory you want to use as 'webroot'.
+If you don't run HAProxy chrooted (`chroot` config option), you need to edit the plugin and set the `non_chroot_webroot` value to the path of the directory you want to use as your web root.

 To activate the plugin you just need to add **three lines** to your `haproxy.cfg`: